Nyexaas/Slick-Waybar/README.md

 >
 >Pavucontrol has a bug with Firefox, making it lower the volume at each Youtube video, might be linked to Pipewire.
 >
->Both options are available in the Releases.
+>PW / PAvucontrol versions are Both available in the Releases.

 ## Wallpaper